-- 6.12 Compliance with other Rules and Regulations.
+6.12 Compliance with other Rules and Regulations.
 BFPD and SVFPD shall comply with all other applicable rules and regulations of LAFCO and all other public agencies having jurisdiction over the Reorganization area.
-This Agreement does not abrogate, limit or modify any other of Parties' rights which are provided by common law, statute, ordinance or regulation. - 6.13 Lack of Reorganization.
+This Agreement does not abrogate, limit or modify any other of Parties' rights which are provided by common law, statute, ordinance or regulation.

+6.13 Lack of Reorganization.
 In the event that BFPD does not dissolve and concurrently annex into SVFPD, the Parties are not bound by the obligations of this Agreement and the Parties retain any of their respective pre-Reorganization rights and duties as local governmental entities.
 Such inaction may result in BFPD from being able to operate as a special district due to the legal requirements under its Principal Act, the Brown Act, and other state mandates.

-"LAFCO" "BFPD"

-Ву: Ву:

-Joe Serrano, Executive Officer Pat O'Connell, Board President
+Joe Serrano, Executive Officer

-Date: Date:

-Approved as to form: Approved as to form:

-Ву: Ву:

-Joshua Nelson, General Counsel Travis Cochran, General Counsel

-Date: Date:

-"SVFPD"
+"SVFPD" By:

-Russ Patterson, Board President
+Russ Patterson, Board President Date: 4/13/2027

-Date: 4/13/2027

-Approved as to form:

-By: k
+By: ku

-Phillip A. Passafuime, General Counsel
+Phillip A. Passafuime, General Counsel Date: 4 - 13 - 22

-Date: 4-13-22
+"BFPD"

+Travis Cochran, General Counsel Date:

-- 6.12 Compliance with other Rules and Regulations.
+6.12 Compliance with other Rules and Regulations.
 BFPD and SVFPD shall comply with all other applicable rules and regulations of LAFCO and all other public agencies having jurisdiction over the Reorganization area.
-This Agreement does not abrogate, limit or modify any other of Parties' rights which are provided by common law, statute, ordinance or regulation. - 6.13 Lack of Reorganization.
+This Agreement does not abrogate, limit or modify any other of Parties' rights which are provided by common law, statute, ordinance or regulation.

+6.13 Lack of Reorganization.
 In the event that BFPD does not dissolve and concurrently annex into SVFPD, the Parties are not bound by the obligations of this Agreement and the Parties retain any of their respective pre-Reorganization rights and duties as local governmental entities.
 Such inaction may result in BFPD from being able to operate as a special district due to the legal requirements under its Principal Act, the Brown Act, and other state mandates.